The Troubled Life and Lies of Dylan Wheeler - Twitters Rising King of Bullshit

 The serenity of night is broken by the sound of a speeding white police car, blue and red lights flashing brightly.
 Thoughts race fleetingly through officer Huntley’s mind.
 She has been called to an address after a report that a suicidal male had cut himself.
 Physical safety is always on a police officers mind, and Officer Huntley considered that this situation was likely to get dicey if the man still had his knife on him.
 Before her arrival on the scene, she was informed that the male was no longer armed.

-As Officer Huntley pulled up to address she saw three males in the driveway of the residence.
+As Officer Huntley pulled up to the address she saw three males in the driveway of the residence.
 She cautiously made her way up the driveway, a male in a blue shirt yelled “Shoot me!” several times.
-As she continued to approach the drive, profanities turned the air blue as the young man continued to yell.
+As she continued to approach the driveway, profanities turned the air blue as the young man continued to yell.

 Suddenly the young man reaches for his waistband but instead of pulling out a weapon he take off his shorts and yells, “Who wants to party?!”.
 Officer Huntley notices that the man is now naked from the waist down.